-The recommendation to close, cancel or delay scheduled classes and clinical is proposed to the President of the college by the Vice Dean of Finance and Administration.
-If accepted, the Vice Dean of Finance and Administration sends out two methods of communication; an internal email and a Rave system alert.
-The Rave alert system alerts students, faculty and staff using communication via text message and email.
-GSON also uses the NewsChannel 5's Storm Watch automated system service offered by KSDK for all local schools and organizations to announce weather-related closings/delays.
+The recommendation to close, cancel or delay scheduled classes and clinical is proposed to the President of the college by the Director for Administration and Finance.
+If accepted, the Director for Administration and Finance sends out two methods of communication; an internal email and a Rave system alert.
+The Rave alert system alerts students, faculty and staff using communication via text message.
+GSON also uses the News Channel 5's Storm Watch automated system service offered by KSDK for all local schools and organizations to announce weatherrelated closings/delays.
 Communication is time sensitive with the safety of our students, faculty and staff members being our priority.